ih2502mk/simple-state-machine/README.md

 machine.push(object)
 ```
 Push object through state machine.<br />
 `object` - Any Type - this object will be sent to transition callbacks for all transition that go out of current state of a state machine.
-If transition callback after doing some logic with the objwct ereturn true machine transits to the according state.
+If transition callback, after doing some logic with the object, returns true, machine transits to the according state.

 ```javascript
 machine.currentStateNames[]